 Under previous GAAP, a lease is classified as a finance lease or an operating lease.
 Operating lease payments are recognised as an operating expense in the statement of profit or loss on a straight-line basis over the lease term.
-Under Ind AS 116, a lessee applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets and recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
-At the date of transition to Ind AS, the Company has availed exemption given under Ind AS 101 i.e. A first-time adopter may elects not to apply the requirement in paragraph D9B to leases for which the lease term leases within 12 months of the date of transition to Ind AS.
-Instead, the entity shall account for these leases as if they were short term leases accounted for in accordance with paragraph 6 of Ind AS 1116.
+Under Ind AS 116, a lessee applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets and recognises lease tiabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
+At the date of transition to Ind AS, the Company applied the transitional provision and measured lease liabilities at the present value of the remaining lease payments, discounted using the lessee's incremental borrowing rate at the date of transition to Ind AS.
+Right-of-use assets were measured at the amount equal to the lease liabilities adjusted by the amount of any prepaid or accrued lease payments.